sleak-lbl/weekly-emails/items/whpc.md

 - Languages and runtimes
 - Algorithms

 For more information please see the [Call for Lightning Talks](https://womeninhpc.org/events/sc-2021-workshop#!/posters).
-Submissions are due September 8, 2021.
+Submissions are due **this Wednesday, September 8!**